taichi43/SNscan/README.md

 ##Goal of SNscan

-SNscan is constructed based on the approaches developed by the two referece papers.
+SNscan is constructed based on the approaches developed by the following two refereced papers (Wang and Phoa, 2016; Wang et al., 2015).
 These papers develop the community detection methods in social networks based on the scan statistics which are the popular approaches in detecting spatial clusters.
-Generally speaking, the methods are used to detect both attribute and structure clusters in social networks.
+Generally speaking, the methods are used to systematically detect both attribute and structure clusters in social networks.

 ##Getting Started